crowd-tasking/awesome-crowdtasking/README.md

 No-code tools for crowd-tasking volunteer management system (for cities).

+## Demo

+This is just a demo repository (if anyone needs help setting it up on ground, please feel free to get in touch.)

+The demo is available under 'whatsapp-twilio-bot' directory [https://github.com/crowd-tasking/awesome-crowdtasking/tree/master/whatsapp-twilio-bot].

 ## Goals

 Anyone with a college degree and computer exposure should be able to deploy these.